 North Dakota Utility Assistance.
 The rising energy costs and inflation have made it difficult for people in North Dakota to pay their energy bills.
 Some families have no option except to sacrifice basic comforts.
 Many low-income families need heating assistance this winter, and if you are one of them, you can consider taking benefits of government and non-profit energy assistance programs.

-- 3. North Dakota Weatherization Assistance Program (WAP) Utility Assistance
+North Dakota Utility Bill Assistance Programs

 1. The Low-Income Home Energy Assistance Program (LIHEAP)

-It is a federally funded program that you can consider for receiving a one-time vendor payment.
-You can use this program to pay your heating bills and other energy needs.
 You are eligible for this program if you have a disabled family member or elderly person above sixty in your family receiving NC Division Aging & Adult Services.
 Please apply for assistance between December 1 and 31.

-Other low-income families will have to meet some eligibility requirements.
-Your household income needs to be below sixty percent of the state Median Income to be eligible for this utility energy assistance program.
 You can visit the local department or ND division services to inquire about LIHEAP.
 Also, you can call the toll-free number 1-800-755-2716 to know whether you qualify for this program.

 The program will pay your utility bills partially.
 You can get assistance for gas, propane, fuel oil, electricity, wood, coal, and other sources.
 Also, LIHEAP includes the following.

-- Weatherization services
+• Weatherization services

-- Chimney inspection & protection
+• Chimney inspection & protection

-- Furnace repair, cleaning, and replacement
+• Furnace repair, cleaning, and replacement

-- Emergency assistance
+• Emergency assistance

-2. Northern Plains Electric Cooperative
+2. Mountrail-Williams Electric Cooperative

 3. North Dakota Weatherization Assistance Program (WAP) Utility Assistance

 The Department of Commerce of North Dakota has a Weather Assistance Program to reduce the energy costs of low-income families.
 The program will increase the energy efficiency of homes to minimize energy costs and help with safety and health.
-The households can save around $372 every year with weatherization upgrades.
-You can benefit from the Weatherization Assistance Program, upgrade your home, and reduce energy costs.

 North Dakota weatherizes more than 227 homes per year using the formula funds.
 You will be eligible for this program if your household income is at or below 200% of the poverty income guidelines.
 Besides, you can get this assistance if you receive the benefits of other services, including Supplementary Security Income and LIHEAP.